-This year's findings are again challenged, this time by the horrific Russian invasion of Ukraine, which is propelling inflation even higher and ensuring interes will rise signification.
-And it begs at least partial reference to a previous war that tore across the continent.
+This year's findings are again challenged, this time by the horrific Russian invasion of Ukraine, which is propelling inflation even higher and ensuring inter-

 While the war no longer dominates attention as it once did, its duration and outcome are very much unclear.
 JP Morgan CEO Jamie Dimon calls the Russian invasion "a huge global issue and like all wars its course is unpredictable."